geomagpy/MARTAS/README.md

 ### 2.1 Installation requirements

 All installation instructions assume a linux (debian-like) system.
-Although the core methods of MARTAS are platform independent, it is currently only tested and used on debian like LINUX systems.
+Although the core methods of MARTAS are platform independent, it is currently only tested and supported on debian-like LINUX systems.

     SYSTEM:
     - mosquitto (MQTT client - broker)
         sudo apt-get install mosquitto mosquitto-clients
+    - virtualenvironment (python environment) sudo apt-get install virtualenv
     - MAROCS only (if MariaDB is used) sudo apt-get install mariadb sudo apt-get install percona-toolkit